-The YJC has determined the following priorities for Title II funding: alternatives to detention; Native American programs; delinquency prevention; disproportionate minority contact; diversion programs; and juvenile justice system improvement.
+The YJC has determined the following priorities for Title II funding: alternatives to detention; Indian tribe programs; delinquency prevention; disproportionate minority contact; diversion programs; juvenile justice system improvement; school programs; gender-specific services; community-based programs and services; and substance and alcohol abuse.
 The population to be served includes all Montana youth and their families at risk for encountering the juvenile justice system.
 Project goals include the support of state and local juvenile justice system improvement efforts; improvement of the juvenile justice system through increased availability and types of prevention and intervention programs; improvement of tribal justice system capacity for delivering and implementing promising and best practices prevention and intervention programs for Native American youth and families; increase the number of diversion programs for at-risk youth; monitor and ensure compliance with the DMC core requirement; and increase availability of community-based juvenile detention alternatives.

 Eligible applicants include units of local governments, federally recognized tribal governments, nonprofits, and local educational agencies.
 No match is required.

-During the federal FY2018 Title II grant period, the YJC provided funded to the following programs:
+During the federal FY2019 Title II grant period, the YJC provided funded to the following programs: